 If you think you may be at risk or affected by fibroids, you can learn more about how to tell by reading our post How to Know If You Have Uterine Fibroids.

-If you do have uterine fibroids and are looking for a solution, please download our free ebook, Uncomfortable with a Hysterectomy?
-4 Easy Steps to Seeking Alternatives.
+If you do have uterine fibroids and are looking for a solution, please download our free ebook.

 PLEASE NOTE: The above information should not be construed as providing specific medical advice, but rather to offer readers information to better understand their lives and health.
 It is not intended to provide an alternative to professional treatment or to replace the services of a physician.